insooth/insooth.github.io/log-decoration.md

 bool foo(T)  ==>  pair<InfoForLogger, bool> foo(T)  ==>  make_log(foo(T{))) -> bool
 ```

 where `auto make_log(auto)` is an action that extracts `InfoForLogger` from the `foo`'s result type, does the actual logging, and returns the original `foo`'s result.
 That is, _unlifted_ is equal to the original, logging is just an optional decoration.
+One may extend the _stack_ of side effects by simply embedding more information into the lifted type, and to unlift it one by one through function composition.

-Example interface, `make_log`, uses a customisaton point `run_log` that can be optionally stateful (`Logger` instance will be forwarded to its constructor), and which shall expose a function call operator that takes value of type `T`, does the actual logging, and _transforms_ the lifted `T` into an unlifted representation.
+Example interface, `make_log`, uses a customisaton point `run_log` that can be optionally stateful (`Logger` instance will be forwarded to its constructor), and which shall expose a function call operator that takes a value of type `T`, does the actual logging, and _transforms_ the lifted `T` into an unlifted representation.
 Customisaton point for equal `T` may be tagged with a `Tag` type to differentiate equal `T` types.

 ```c++
 /** @{ Tagged. */